• Home

 Vegan Chocolate Chip Cookies

-Modified: Oct 30, 2025 · Published: Jan 25, 2012 by Anna · This post may contain affiliate links · 27 Comments
+Modified: Apr 1, 2026 · Published: Jan 25, 2012 by Anna · This post may contain affiliate links · 27 Comments

 Jump to Recipe

-This Vegan Chocolate Chip Cookies recipe is one I posted back when coconut oil was a new and innovative ingredient.
+This easy basic Vegan Chocolate Chip Cookies recipe is one I posted back when coconut oil was a new and innovative ingredient.
 At the time, I was very excited to try them with a good quality coconut oil called Kelapo.
 I haven't seen that particular brand lately, but it doesn't matter because you can make these with any type of coconut oil -- refined, unrefined or even butter flavored.

 Vegan chocolate chip cookies with coconut oil recipe.